IBM/container-security-with-sysdig/docs/README.md

 # Introduction

-## Workshop Title
+## Container Security with Sysdig

 Welcome to our workshop!
-In this workshop we'll be using foo to accomplish bar.
+In this workshop we'll be using Sysdig Secure on IBM Cloud to scan container images and evaluate OpenShift Clusters for compliance.
 The goals of this workshop are:

-* Goals!
-* Have fun!
+* Create a CI/CD pipeline that incorporates container scanning
+* Explore runtime scanning policies
+* Take a look at compliance scanning

 ### About this workshop